-Viruses known as human papillomavirus (HPV) cause warts.
+Viruses are known as human papillomavirus (HPV) cause warts.
 It’s a lot easier to catch a virus that causes warts whenever you have a scrape or cut on your skin.
 This explains why so many children get warts.
 Warts are more common on parts of the body that people shave such as the beard area in men and the legs in women.
 You are able to spread warts from one place in your own body into another.

 Warts can spread from person to person.
 You can get warts from touching a rash on someone’s body.
-Some people get a sandpaper after touching something that another person’s wart touched, such as a towel.
+Some people get sandpaper after touching something that another person’s wart touched, such as a towel.
 It often requires a few months for warts to grow large enough to see.

 WARTS: DIAGNOSIS AND TREATMENT